matuzalemmuller/GitHub-Release-Download-Counter/README.md

-# GitHub Release Download Counter
+# [DISCONTINUED] GitHub Release Download Counter

+**Attention: Due to recent changes in GitHub's web layout & API and my lack of spare time to support this extension, I decided to drop support for this addon.**

 Browser extension that displays download count of release assets in public GitHub repositories.